adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 ## Introduction

 Back in 2023, the company I was working for needed an alternative to JSON for large responses from the server to our Web App.
 We chose to use MessagePack primarily because it was convenient.
-At the time, I thought that it would be worth doing a benchmark between various different binary encodings, but to my surprise, I found that all of them were much slower than JSON in browsers.
+During this process, I benchmarked a number of different binary encodings.
+To my surprise, I found that all of them were much slower than JSON in browsers.
 My conclusion was that MessagePack was a reasonable fit for our needs, but that MessagePack, as well as other reasonable alternatives, came with a large performance cost.
+We decided this was acceptable, as our bottlenecks were primarily on the server side.

+However, I think a number of recent trends have made deserialization performance more important:

+1. Internet speeds have gotten much faster in the past few years, as residential gigabit internet is more broadly rolled out, and as 5G is offering increased performance.
+This eliminates some of the network IO bottleneck.
+For business software, this effect is greatly amplified, since many large companies will prioritize providing fast internet to their employees.
+2. Web apps are becoming more complicated; there's increased desire to use richer and larger datasets in web apps.
+For many web apps, it may be desirable to send large datasets than to build a smart backend, as this may save development time and simplify the architecture of the application.
+3. Users care about responsiveness in web apps.
+Due to JavaScript's single threaded nature, slow deserialization can block all other interactions with a web app, which will frustrate users.

 In the past 3 months, [I've been experimenting with JavaScript binary encoding libraries](https://github.com/adamfaulkner/serialization_bakeoff), and I've found that there are now several options that outperform JSON and otherwise seem really solid.